The “be” verb forges a connection

 The semantics of forgiveness cannot afford to be flawed

-Forgiveness is giving up the hope that the past could have been any different, it’s accepting the past for what it was, and using this moment and this time to help yourself move forward.
+“Forgiveness is giving up the hope that the past could have been any different, it’s accepting the past for what it was, and using this moment and this time to help yourself move forward.”

-Oprah
+Oprah Winfrey

-But the statement gave me pause, so I have broken down the reason why below.
-However, first let’s establish an understanding of the use of the word hope.
-The “Perfect English Grammar” website provides an excellent reference for when and how to use it.
+But the statement gave me pause because of the use of the modal verb phrase (or simply modal expression [1]The following Wikipedia quoted citation states: “A modal verb is a type of verb that contextually indicates a modality such as a likelihood, ability, permission, request, capacity, suggestion, … Continue reading) could have been.
+So I have broken down the reason why below.
+But first, let’s establish an understanding of the use of the word hope.
+The Perfect English Grammar website provides an excellent reference for when and how to use it.
 The source states the following:

 “We use ‘hope’ to talk about things in the present or future that we think have a good chance of happening.”

-“Perfect English Grammar” website
+—Perfect English Grammar website

 The semantic case for WHY the proposition is flawed, though well-intended

-1. There is a possibility of something BEING TRUE in the past, although it was not in fact TRUE.
-(Therefore, how or why would you maintain hope?)
+1. “There is a possibility of something being true in the past, although it was not in fact true.
+(One would not reasonably maintain hope about something that was not true.)

 The semantic analysis for HOW to improve the proposition

 • I give up the hope that the past could be any different.
+(But could the past really be different to hope for it in the first place?)

 A BETTER way to improve the proposition